How KPI’s Neutral Consulting Practice Delivers Value to Customers

 There are a multitude of supply chain and material handling system design consultants out there.
-And they offer a lot of different services, including process and operations assessments; supply chain network strategy; distribution center design; last-mile delivery optimization and location modeling; implementation support; and more.
+And they offer a lot of different services, including process and operations assessments; supply chain network strategy; distribution center design; last-mile delivery optimization and location modeling; consulting services; and more.

 But how can you be sure the consultant is actually working for you?
 By partnering with one who is neutral when it comes to their solution recommendations.

 By “neutral” we mean a consultant who is both brand and solution agnostic and does not represent (or work for) an original equipment manufacturer (OEM).
 Instead, a neutral consultant’s singular motivation is to help your operation identify its problem, and to propose a variety of possible solutions that best fit your needs.

 Customers receive maximum value from independent, neutral consultants because they are free to leverage different types of solution options — including people, processes, and technologies approaches — to achieve strategic goals within the budget and timeframe.
 Proposed solutions are not tied to a specific brand of equipment or automation technology.
 Rather, they present a selection of design alternatives and recommendations that can be assessed solely on their ability to achieve desired business results.

 When we each operated our independent consulting practices (Precision Distribution Consulting and Commonwealth Supply Chain Advisors), we both considered solution provider neutrality to be the linchpin of our work.
 Now that our companies are part of the KPI Integrated Solutions family, this foundation remains the hallmark of KPI’s Consulting Practice.